joebew42/joebew42.github.io/_posts/2020-02-27-story-behind-the-creation-of-55-minutes-long-screencast.markdown

 That was my journey in creating a screencast of 55 minutes.
 I wanted to share with you the whole story, my experiences and my learnings with the hope that my experience may be useful for someone.

 What about you?
 What are your experiences and learnings in creating screencasts?
-I am curious to know more about you, on [Twitter](https://twitter.com/joebew42).
-Tell me what worked and what have not worked for you.
+I am curious to know more.

+Grab me on [Twitter](https://twitter.com/joebew42) and tell me what worked and what have not worked for you.

 [^1]: [Good Elixir TDD resources?](https://elixirforum.com/t/good-elixir-tdd-resources/17482)